top of page

 ABOUT

-Our volunteers now fall into three groups: those who perform research untangling the histories of the fallen and were they lie, those who take on the hands on work of visit and tidy graves and our dedicated fundraisers who seek to raise the funds to keep the project viable.
+Our volunteers now fall into three groups: those who perform research untangling the histories of the fallen and where they lie; those who take on the hands on work of visiting and tidying graves; and our dedicated fundraisers who seek to raise the funds to keep the project viable.

-We are entirely self funded by public donations and do not received grants from state or federal government.
-Our annual Poppy drive alone costs over $2,000 and every memorial we erect costs an average of $3,000.
+We are entirely self funded by public donations and do not receive grants from state or federal government.
+Our annual Remembrance Day appeal costs approximately $6,500 and each memorial we erect costs an average of $3,000.

 The objectives of the project are as follows:

-1. to bring together the British and Commonwealth Community in New England around the concept of remembrance.
+1. To bring together the British and Commonwealth Community in the United States around the concept of remembrance.

 • Facebook